-In this overview of the Rokinon 85MM Cine Lens 85MM, we'll cover why it's a great choice for filmmakers and/or videographers, especially if you're on a budget.
+In this overview of the Rokinon 85MM Cine Lens 85MM, we’ll cover why it’s a great choice for filmmakers and videographers, especially if you’re on a budget.
 This prime lens is definitely worth a consideration for your glass collection.
-It will certainly improve your videography game.
+It will certainly improve your videography game, and would work well with any DSLR camera.

 Prime lenses are priced for someone with a big budget.
 However, aspiring cinematographers and independent filmmakers can rejoice because an affordable line of cinema lenses has been introduced courtesy of Rokinon.